Dismiss Modal

 Choose a preferred language

 An upper gastrointestinal (GI) series is an X-ray exam of the esophagus, stomach, and duodenum.
 The duodenum is the start of your small intestine.
 This test uses a type of real-time X-ray (fluoroscopy) that can show organs in motion.
-This test helps your healthcare provider find problems such as difficulty swallowing, ulcers, tumors, and certain diseases.
+This test helps your doctor find problems such as difficulty swallowing, ulcers, tumors, and certain diseases.

 • Follow any directions you are given for not eating or drinking before your test.